 Routes for this road have been suggested by Margary (1967 347-8) and Bowen & Gresham (1967 247-53).
 The northern part is generally easy to follow.
 It runs south from Tomen y Mur along modern roads and through improved pasture and cannot be positively identified for about 3km.
 Bowen & Gresham (1967, 248) suggest an eastern route running through semi-improved pasture and moorland to Pen y Stryd.
 The southern part of this section is particularly well preserved and is shown on an aerial photograph in Crew and Musson (1996, 30).
 The extant road to the north of Pen y Stryd (PRNs 17736-43) was walked and replotted during the present project.
 A well-preserved agger, with side ditches along with several lengths of terrace can be traced for about 2km.
 It was noted that very few quarry pits were visible, but this could be due to peat formation in the hollows.

-This length of wellpreserved road suggests that Margary's route along modern roads to the west can be discounted.
+This length of well-preserved road suggests that Margary's route along modern roads to the west can be discounted.
 There are two possible routes from Pen y Stryd to Brithdir.
 Margary proposes a line along the western side of Coed y Brenin and then along the modern road, via Llanelltyd, to Dolgellau (PRNs 17728-35).
 Bowen and Gresham trace a route to the east of Moel Hafod Owen (PRNs 17751-7).
-Possible extant fragments near Llech Idris and through Bwlch Goriwared along with its alignment on Brithdir fortlet suggest that the latter route is more likely.
-Waddelove (1999, 143-166 and 167-172) suggests a completely different route to a 'fort' at Dolgellau (RRN58, PRN 17826) and concludes that RR69b road only runs as far as the kilns at Pen y Stryd.
-This would seem to be a remarkably inefficient pattern of road building.
-There would seem to be little merit in building a fully fledged military road 7km across country from a relatively minor series of kilns to Tomen y Mur when a simple 1.5km long link to the putative road to the west would have served to connect the kilns to the forts to both the north and south.
+These routes were examined during the 2005 phase of the project.
+There are definite signs of several phases of earlier road beneath the present tracks along Margary's route but most are parts of the 18th century turnpike.
+The 1889 OS 25" map clearly shows the southern end of the agger at Pen y Stryd (17736) turning to the west.
+This part of the road, in the triangle formed by two modern roads and the forestry at SH72683174, has since been destroyed by a gas pipeline.
+A causeway that could be an agger (17852) runs up the slope opposite Pen y Stryd Chapel on a different alignment to the modern road.
+The modern tracks seem to follow the turnpike quite closely and this part was certainly the main route in 1889 (OS 25").
+Unfortunately no evidence has emerged to link the two routes before this time.
+The fact that the possible agger is the only earthwork emerging from the disturbance by roads and forestry at the end of Pen y Stryd must mark it as a serious candidate for the Roman road.
+The turnpike and miles of forestry have made the chances of finding further Roman remains remote.